Massachusetts House of Representatives' 6th Plymouth district

 Massachusetts House of Representatives' 6th Plymouth district in the United States is one of 160 legislative districts included in the lower house of the Massachusetts General Court.
 It covers part of Plymouth County.
-Democrat Josh Cutler of Duxbury has represented the district since 2013.
+Republican Kenneth Sweezey of Pembroke has represented this district since January 2025 after winning the 2024 election to the State House.

 Towns represented

 The district includes the following localities: